wikimedia/operations-puppet-cdh4/README.md

 include cdh4::hadoop::worker
 ```
 This installs and starts up the DataNode and NodeManager.

+See [examples/](tree/master/examples) for more ideas on how to use this module.
+[examples/analytics.pp](examples/analytics.pp) shows an organized way you could group and install
+the cdh4 classes.

 ## Requirements
 This module was developed for  Ubuntu 12.04 LTS.
 Since Cloudera's